vueComponent/ant-design-vue/site/src/vueDocs/migration-v4.en-US.md

 ### Technology adjustment

 - Remove less, adopt CSS-in-JS, for better support of dynamic themes.
-The bottom layer uses [@ant-design/cssinjs](https://github.com/ant-design/cssinjs) as a solution.
   - All less files are removed, and less variables are no longer exported.
   - Css files are no longer included in package.
 Since CSS-in-JS supports importing on demand, the original `ant-design-vue/dist/antd.css` has also been abandoned.
 If you need to reset some basic styles, please import `ant-design-vue/dist/reset.css`.
   - If you need to reset the style of the component, but you don't want to introduce `ant-design-vue/dist/reset.css` to pollute the global style, You can try using the [App](/components/app) in the outermost layer to solve the problem that native elements do not have antd specification style.